 The nurse shall not assume responsibility for the transportation of students.
-It is the parents' responsibility to transport their ill child.
-The parent should arrange for transportation of their child if they are unable to do so themselves.
-Children who require emergency transport shall be transported by the Fire Department EMT's or Police Department if the parent cannot be reached.
+It is the parent(s)/guardian(s) responsibility to transport their ill child.
+The parent/guardian should arrange for transportation of their child if they are unable to do so themselves.
+Children who require emergency transport shall be transported by Emergency Medical Services (EMS).